Ladies and gentlemen, welcome to Carb-a-Palooza, where we'll be discussing the often misunderstood topic of bariatric carbs per day.

 Yes...I am, and yes I do ;)

-The definition of a "low carb" diet is based on a calculation that's a percentage of total calories....not some arbitrary low number of grams. healthy low carb diet is when 40% of total calories (less than half) come from carbs.
+The definition of a "low carb" diet is based on a calculation that's a percentage of total calories....not some arbitrary low number of grams.
+A healthy low carb diet is when 40% of total calories (less than half) come from carbs.

 The math is fairly simple...if you like math.
 If not, skip this part!